laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-02-27-gradient-descent.md

 ---
-image: /assets/images/2019-02-27-gradient-descent/2019-02-27-gradient-descent_10_0.png
 category: Algorithm
 ---
 The gradient descent algorithm and its variants is one of the most widely used optimization algorithms in machine learning today.
-In this post a super simple example of gradient descent will be implemented.<!--more-->
+In this post a super simple example of gradient descent will be implemented.

 ## Example